vitrum-connect/5gla-qgis/README.md

 We cd into the plugin folder and use the pyrcc5 comand to compile the plugin.
 ## Install the plugin
-First we need to copy our plugin folder (sensor_data_viewer) to the Qgis python plugin directory.
+First we need to copy our plugin folder (fivegla_visualization) to the Qgis python plugin directory.

 ![image](https://github.com/vitrum-connect/5gla-qgis/assets/86096399/651d9cd2-6b21-4075-b91f-8df3f43cb7a0)